lmapii/run_pahole/readme.md

 Each entry is another object with two properties `source` and `blacklist`, where only `source` is a **required** list of paths in glob-style (resolved by `python`'s [pathlib](https://docs.python.org/3/library/pathlib.html)).

 The script supports a list of files to be used as blacklist: Every filename from the list of files determined via the `source` field is matched against this list of names.
 Should the filename match then the file is excluded (these are plain filenames and not globs).
-In the above example *SomeObject.o" would be ignored.
+In the above example "SomeObject.o" would be ignored.

 ## Ignores